-In this paper, we contribute to the expanding literature on the use of ML in Finance and use a deep quantile estimator that can capture non-linear associations between asset returns and predictors to forecast VaR.
+In this article, we contribute to the expanding literature on the use of ML in Finance and use a deep quantile estimator that can capture non-linear associations between asset returns and predictors to forecast VaR.
 Note that this estimator also allows for high dimensional data.
 We further consider an alternative architecture that allows the use of mixed frequency data.
-We also contribute towards the explainable machine learning literature, by proposing the use of partial derivatives as a means to "peeking" inside the black box.
+We also contribute toward the explainable ML literature, by proposing the use of partial derivatives as a means to "peeking" inside the black box.

-We first explore the small sample properties of the deep quantile estimator via Monte Carlo experiments, which show that the estimator delivers good finite sample performance.
-Then we examine the performance of the deep quantile estimator, in the context of one of the most widely examined problems in finance: that of measuring and subsequently forecasting the risk of a portfolio adequately, via VaR modelling.
+We first explore the small sample properties of the deep quantile estimator via Monte Carlo (MC) experiments, which show that the estimator delivers good finite sample performance.
+Then we examine the performance of the deep quantile estimator, in the context of one of the most widely examined problems in finance: that of measuring and subsequently forecasting the risk of a portfolio adequately, via VaR modeling.
 VaR is a popular model that was first introduced in the late 80s and since then, has become a standard toolkit in measuring market risk.
 It measures how much value a portfolio can lose within a given time period with some small probability, τ .
-VaR and quantiles are related in the following manner, let $r = (r_1, \ldots, r_T)'$ denote the returns of a portfolio, then, the τ^{th} VaR is equivalent of computing the negative value of the τ^{th} quantile of r, $-q{\tau}(r)$.
+VaR and quantiles are related in the following manner, let $\mathbf{r} = (r_1, \dots, r_T)'$ denote the returns of a portfolio, then, the τ th VaR is equivalent of computing the negative value of the τ th quantile of $\mathbf{r}, -q{\tau}(\mathbf{r})$.

-In this paper, we argue, following the non-parametric literature, that the linear relationship between VaR and predictors can be restrictive and use the deep quantile neural network estimator that allows a non-linear association between covariates and VaR.
-This method appears particularly suitable for developing sound predictions for the past stock return losses in the U.S. over the sample period from September 1985 up to August 2020, the importance of which has been brought to the forefront by the recent COVID-19 pandemic.
-Specifically, our aim is to forecast ten-day ahead VaR produced from daily VaR forecasts.
+In this article, we argue, following the non-parametric literature, that the linear relationship between VaR and predictors can be restrictive and use the deep quantile neural network estimator that allows a non-linear association between covariates and VaR.
+This method appears particularly suitable for developing sound predictions for the past stock return losses in the United States over the sample period from September 1985 up to August 2020, the importance of which has been brought to the forefront by the recent COVID-19 pandemic.
+Specifically, our aim is to forecast 10-day ahead VaR produced from daily VaR forecasts.
 We use daily frequency returns in a fixed forecasting framework that is outlined below.